 Bespaq furniture is available in sets and single pieces, mainly in mahogany or walnut finishes, with some pieces also available in a painted finish and occasionally as unfinished pieces.
-The furniture is available in Australia, North America and Europe from a number of suppliers, in scales of 1:48, 1:24, 1:12 and some 1:6 pieces, with the greatest range in 1:12 or standard dolls house scale.
+The furniture is available in Australia, North America, and Europe from a number of suppliers, in scales of 1:48, 1:24, 1:12, and some 1:6 pieces, with the greatest range in 1:12 or standard dollhouse scale.
 Manufactured by the same Asian factories that make other dolls house miniature furniture, including Jiayi, the Bespaq line shares some of the construction and finish features of other Asian furniture brands, but has a wider range of styles.

-Created by Pit Ginsberg, Bespaq began as a higher end range of manufactured dolls house furniture and continues to feature elaborate classic and regional furniture styles with some reproductions of famous pieces.
-Bespaq is sold in various named ranges, with 'Platinum' editions sold by Aztec under the 'Town Square' label, and Bespaq 'Basic' sold as a simpler form of the main featured line.
-Often listed as "Museum Quality", Bespaq is quality factory made furniture which tends towards more elaborate furniture styles.
+Created by Pit Ginsberg, Bespaq began as a higher-end range of manufactured dollhouse furniture and continues to feature elaborate classic and regional furniture styles with some reproductions of famous pieces.
+Bespaq is sold in various named ranges, with "Platinum" editions sold by Aztec under the "Town Square" label and Bespaq "Basic" sold as a simpler form of the main featured line.
+Often listed as "Museum Quality," Bespaq is quality factory-made furniture that tends toward more elaborate furniture styles.

-Construction is fairly basic, without the attention to construction detail and joins of true artisan or museum quality furniture in these scales.
+Construction is fairly basic, without the attention to construction detail and joins of the true artisan or museum quality furniture in these scales.
 Painted upholstery and furniture lack the precise crisp detail of true artisan finishes.
-Although they are well done for factory pieces they understandably tend to lean towards an Asian aesthetic in their carving and painted details.
+Although they are well done for factory pieces, they understandably tend to lean toward an Asian aesthetic in their carving and painted details.

-An annual catalogue outlines the various suites, pieces, finishes and fabrics available.
+An annual catalog outlines the various suites, pieces, finishes, and fabrics available.